-- Interpretative flexibility = each technological artefact has different meanings and interpretations for various groups. - Relevant social groups: users, producers and journalists, politicians, civil groups etc. - Design flexibility: there are multiple ways of constructing technologies - Problems and conflicts: the different interpretations often give rise to conflicts between the criteria that are hard to resolve (woman in skirt) technologically or between the relevant groups (cyclists anti-cyclists) + different groups in different societies construct different problems leading to different designs - Closure: over time the interpretative and design flexibility disappears through closure mechanisms: - Rhetorical closure = when social groups see the problem as being solved, the need for alternative designs diminishes. - Redefinition of the problem by inventive activity = inventing a new design which transcends the current problem → air tire bikes started to win bike races.
+- Interpretative flexibility = each technological artefact has different meanings and interpretations for various groups. - Air tire of bicycle meant a more convenient mode of transportation for some people, for others a new sport, whereas it meant technical nuisances, traction problems and ugly aesthetics to another group of people. - Alternative interpretations generate different problems to be solved. - Relevant social groups: users, producers and journalists, politicians, civil groups etc. - Design flexibility: there are multiple ways of constructing technologies.
+A design is only a single point in the large field of technical possibilities, reflecting the interpretations of certain relevant groups. - Problems and conflicts: the different interpretations often give rise to conflicts between the criteria that are hard to resolve (woman in skirt) technologically or between the relevant groups (cyclists - anti-cyclists) + different groups in different societies construct different problems leading to different designs - Closure: over time the interpretative and design flexibility disappears through closure mechanisms: - Rhetorical closure = when social groups see the problem as being solved, the need for alternative designs diminishes. - Redefinition of the problem by inventive activity = inventing a new design which transcends the current problem → air tire bikes started to win bike races.

-Closure is not permanent $\rightarrow$ in the 1890s automobiles were seen as the green alternative to horse-powered vehicles.
+Closure is not permanent \rightarrow in the 1890s automobiles were seen as the green alternative to horse-powered vehicles.